The Science

 The leucine trigger — and why it's not the whole story

 Leucine activates a cellular signaling pathway called mTOR (mechanistic target of rapamycin), which acts as a master switch for protein synthesis.
-Dickinson et al. (2011) confirmed in the Journal of Nutrition that mTORC1 activation is required for the stimulation of human skeletal muscle protein synthesis by essential amino acids — when the pathway was blocked with rapamycin, the ~60% increase in MPS from EAA ingestion was completely abolished.
+Dickinson et al. (2011) confirmed in the Journal of Nutrition that mTORC1 activation is required for the stimulation of human skeletal muscle protein synthesis by essential amino acids.
+When the pathway was blocked with rapamycin, the roughly 60% increase in MPS from EAA ingestion was completely abolished.

 This is why a balanced EAA supplement outperforms leucine-heavy formulas or BCAA-only products for actual muscle protein synthesis.
 The signal matters, but so does the substrate.